Talking to your kids about divorce

 Keep it simple

-Children have the right to know what is happening and how it will effect them.
+Children have the right to know what is happening and how it will affect them.
 Expect hard questions and encourage your young ones to express how they feel about what is going on.

 Don’t play the blame game

 Avoid the blame game, even if the circumstances are really painful.
 While your kids are affected by your decisions, the circumstances of the separation and divorce do not affect your responsibilities towards your kids.
 Do your best to keep the focus of any discussion on their best interests, and not your previous relationship.

 “What changes and what doesn’t?”

 For many, separation and divorce means upheaval.
 Change is inevitable but children still need some sense of security in their lives.
 While you can’t control everything that happens, you can at least be clear about “what changes” (e.g. living arrangements) and “what doesn’t” (e.g. your commitments to your children – separately and together).
 Where possible, keep familiar routines and rituals, and where you can’t – use the change as opportunities to create new ones with them.